winniebahati/Analysis-materials-for-threat-validation/README.md

 ## Project Contents

-- `scraping code.py`: The main Python script for scraping.
+- `scraper.py`: The main Python script for scraping.
 - `requirements.txt`: Lists all dependencies required to run the script.

 ## Installation